 A major insurer with more than 20 million members relies on its website to deliver information on providers, benefits, and plans.
 An attacker flooded the insurer’s search function with queries for multiple days, bringing the site to its knees.

-Shape Security researchers observed low-level automated scraping activities co-morbid with the denial-of-service attack, suggesting the DoS attack may have been a diversionary tactic.
+F5 Distributed Cloud researchers observed low-level automated scraping activities co-morbid with the denial-of-service attack, suggesting the DoS attack may have been a diversionary tactic.

 A MAJOR INSURER WITH MORE THAN 20 MILLION MEMBERS RELIES ON ITS WEBSITE TO DELIVER INFORMATION ON PROVIDERS, BENEFITS, AND PLANS.